Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Isotope substitution: Model results

-Since the average hopping $\langle t_{pd} \rangle$ decreases on going from $^{16}$O to $^{18}$O according to Eqs.~\eqref{hopdist-phonon} and~\eqref{v}, the crystal-field splitting should also decrease as follows from Eq.~\eqref{deltaCF}.
-As a result, this contribution should lead to the opposite tendency: decrease of the spin-state transition temperature going from $^{16}$O to $^{18}$O. However, this effect does not exceed few kelvins, at the realistic values of the charge-transfer energy in cobaltites.~\cite{Chainani1992}
+Because the average hopping $\langle t_{pd} \rangle$ decreases in passing from $^{16}$O to $^{18}$O according to Eqs.~\eqref{hopdist-phonon} and~\eqref{v}, the CFC should also decrease as follows from Eq.~\eqref{deltaCF}.
+As a result, this contribution should lead to the opposite tendency: a decrease of the SST transition temperature in going from $^{16}$O to $^{18}$O. However, this effect does not exceed a few kelvins at realistic values of the charge-transfer energy in cobaltites~\cite{Chainani1992}.

 Note also that we estimated here the changes in the distance between the {\it edges} of $t_{2g}$ and $e_g$ subbands.
-However, at finite temperatures, we should have not only the transitions between the band edge but just from one subband to another.
+However, at finite temperatures, we must have not only the transitions between the band edges but just from one subband to another.
 Such a temperature-induced smearing could diminish somehow our estimates of the isotope effect in SST.

-In Fig.~\ref{Tss(x,y)}b, we see that the isotope effect for $T_{FM}$, being much weaker (than for $T_{SS}$), is of the opposite sign.
+In Fig.~\ref{Tss(x,y)}b, we see that the isotope effect for $T_{FM}$, being much weaker than for $T_{SS}$, is of the opposite sign.
 Nevertheless, there is the same similarity between the effects of the Eu content and the oxygen isotope substitution.
-This is in agreement with our expectations, because the ferromagnetism of the low-Eu doped samples with metallic clusters should be stabilized by the double-exchange mechanism, according to which $T_{FM}$ is proportional to the effective bandwidth of the itinerant electrons.
-This bandwidth decreases for the heavier isotope, that is why $T_{FM}$ goes down at the $^{16}$O $\to ^{18}$O substitution as well as at increasing Eu content, see Fig.~\ref{Tss(x,y)}b.
+This is in agreement with our expectations, because the ferromagnetism of the low-Eu doped samples with metallic clusters should be stabilized by the double-exchange mechanism, according to which $T_{FM}$ is proportional to the effective bandwidth of itinerant electrons.
+This bandwidth decreases for the heavier isotope, and that is why $T_{FM}$ decreases at the $^{16}$O $\to ^{18}$O substitution as well as at increasing Eu content, see Fig.~\ref{Tss(x,y)}b.
 A schematic illustration of the mechanism underlying the oxygen isotope effect discussed above is given in Fig.~\ref{Fig_model}.